kingjulio8238/Memary/README.md

 ## Manage Your Agent Memories

-Agents promote human-type reasoning and is a great advancement towards building AGI and understanding ourselves as humans.
-Memory is a key component of how humans approach tasks and should be weighted the same when building agentic systems. **memary** emulates human memory to advance these agentic systems.
+Agents promote human-type reasoning and are a great advancement towards building AGI and understanding ourselves as humans.
+Memory is a key component of how humans approach tasks and should be weighted the same when building agentic systems. **memary emulates human memory to advance these agentic systems.**

 ## Memory Dashboard 🧠
 (coming soon)